cayke-fda/dsc-CaliforniaHouseMarket-Analysis/README.md

 <img src="images/house.jpg" alt="Alt text" width="1200"/>

+# Reproducibility

+If you want to reproduce the results with this code, we make the requirements.txt file available in this repository.
+Running "pip install -r requirements.txt" on the terminal will install all packages with their used versions from the environment used here.

 # Summary

 In this project we analyze data from the California House Market competition from Kaggle (https://www.kaggle.com/c/california-house-prices/overview).